Rishi (2001 film)

-Rishi is a 2001 Indian Tamil-language action film written and directed by Sundar C. The film stars R. Sarathkumar in a dual role alongside Meena and Sanghavi, while Arun Pandian and Prakash Raj plays the supporting roles.
+Rishi is a 2001 Indian Tamil-language action film written and directed by Sundar C. The film stars R. Sarathkumar in a dual role alongside Meena and Sanghavi, while Arun Pandian, Prakash Raj, Devan, and Ramesh Khanna play the supporting roles.
 The music was composed by Yuvan Shankar Raja, cinematography by U. K. Senthil Kumar, and editing by P. Sai Suresh.
 The film released on 16 February 2001.
 The core plot was partially reported to be inspired by the 1989 Hong Kong film The Killer.

 Plot

-Rishi is a tough, suave, professional criminal who is the right-hand of Sathya, the underworld kingpin.
-On one of Rishi's missions, he happens to watch Minister Devaraj killing Hema, a TV reporter who is about to expose him.
+Rishi is a tough, suave, professional criminal and the right-hand man of Sathya, the underworld kingpin.
+On one of Rishi's missions, he sees Minister Devaraj killing Hema, a TV reporter who is about to expose him.
 Before dying, Hema hands a floppy to Rishi.
 Rishi neither bothers about the floppy nor the murder, but Devaraj wants the floppy back.
 Things get confusing because of Velu, who looks like Rishi and gets into trouble.

-Velu is the opposite of Rishi: he is simple-minded, takes life easy, and works for a moneylender.
+Velu is simple-minded, takes life easy, and works for a moneylender.
 The "seth" lends money for buying cars, and Velu, with his friend Cheenu, persuades errant customers to either repay dues or part with their cars.

-Complications arise when the paths of the duo cross, for Rishi and Velu are lookalikes.
 Only Indu, a salesgirl, seems to have some family to speak of.

-The narration moves smoothly forward with Rishi and Velu leading their own lives, then their paths cross.
+The narration moves smoothly forward, with Rishi and Velu leading their own lives, then their paths cross.
 One is mistaken for the other, and complications arise.
 The underworld guns for Velu.

-Meanwhile, Rishi turns over a new leaf when one of his tasks ends up in a singer and dancer named Nandhini being blinded.
-He saves her life, finances for her eye operation, and turns her protector, knowing fully well that she could identify him and the rest of the gang.
-He even parts ways with Sathya on the issue, but his is unwilling to let him go.
-Indu, who becomes Velu's girlfriend, sees Rishi with Nandini and misunderstands Velu for his duplicity.
+Meanwhile, Rishi turns over a new leaf when one of his tasks results in a singer and dancer named Nandhini being blinded.
+He saves her life, finances her eye operation, and turns her protector, knowing fully well that she could identify him and the rest of the gang.
+He even parts ways with Sathya on the issue, but Sathya is unwilling to let him go.
+Indu, who becomes Velu's girlfriend, sees Rishi with Nandini and misunderstands Velu's duplicity.